-In Australia, the trend in sea level has been calculated from long term averaged tide gauge records as 1.2 mm/year.
+In Australia, the trend in sea level has been calculated from long term averaged tide gauge records and satellite altimetry:

-The two longest tide gauge records at Fort Denison in Sydney harbour and at Fremantle in Western Australia indicate a slightly higher trend of 1.4 mm/yr at Fort Denison and a lower trend of 0.9 mm/yr at Fremantle.
+The two longest tide gauge records at Fort Denison in Sydney Harbour and at Fremantle in Western Australia indicate a sea level trend of 0.73 mm/yr at Fort Denison and a trend of 1.78 mm/yr at Fremantle.
 Both of these Australian determinations may include changes in the reference datum relative to the International Frame (IRF) due to the vertical movement of land.

 Global sea level rise from: